icy/icy_picture_modify/README.md

 ## Security issues

+  * All versions from 2.1.0 to 2.4.0 have a security issue that may break your ACL settings, and that allows any user in Piwigo system to edit any images in the system.
+This problem is fixed in the version 2.4.1.
+Please upgrade to this version or apply the patch file `/patches/IPM-SA-2013-08-14.patch` found in the source tree.
   * The guest account should have the identity `guest`.
 If you change guest account name, you need to explicitly update setting for this account.